omkarfadtare965/Practical_data_science/README.md

 - In course1, you will learn how to ingest the data into a central repository and explore the data using various tools, explore and analyze the dataset using interactive queries and learn how to visualize the results.
 - You will perform exploratory data analysis and detect statistical data biases.
 - Next, you will learn to train machine learning models using automated machine learning techniques and build a multi-class text classification model using state-of-the-art algorithms.
+- you will understand how to describe the concept of statistical bias, and use metrics to measure imbalances in data sets.
+- You will understand how to detect statistical bias in your data and generate bias reports.
+You will further explore how to generate feature importance reports.

 __Course [2]:__
 - In course2, you will dive deeper into building custom NLP models.